Bas-Man/GmailZapLineNotify/source/setting-up-line.rst

 Step 4:
 ^^^^^^^
 Provide a name for the token.
-In this case I have provided 'ZapierLine'
+In this case I have provided 'ZapierDemo'

 .. image:: images/LINE/3-LINE-UniqueName-User-Or-ChatGroup.png
    :alt: Provide Token name

 Step 5:
-Choose if you want to send notications only to yourself using '1-on-1 chat with LINE Notify' \
+Choose if you want to send notifications only to yourself using '1-on-1 chat with LINE Notify' \
 or choose an existing chat group you have created within the LINE App on your device.
 In this case I have chosen '1-on-1'